ozyurtf/cpu-scheduler/README.md

 That's why creating threads in the user space involves less overhead.

 It is good to create the threads in the user space but one problem we need to solve is letting know the kernel about the existence of these threads since they are not located in the kernel.
 And we do this by first creating equal or smaller number of threads in the kernel and then associating the the threads that are implemented in the user space with these kernel level threads.
 By this way, kernel can use these kernel level threads to manage the user level threads.
-And associating the user level threads with the equal or smaller number of kernel level threads can be done with load balancing, round robin, etc.

-Also, we can use the ratio of the user-level threads and kernel level threads to refer different thread models.
+Also, one note is that when we want to refer different thread models, we can use the ratio of the user-level threads and kernel level threads.

 - 1:1 *(1 user level thread, 1 kernel level thread -> each user thread = kernel thread)*
 - M:1 *(M user level thread, 1 kernel level thread -> user level thread model)*
 - 1:N *(1 user level thread, N kernel level thread -> kernel level thread model)*
 - M:N *(hybrid model)*

+So we explained the processes and threads, their similarities and differences but we didn't talk much about the differences between the storage of the execution contents of these two execution units.

 ### PCB vs TCB

 We have mentioned that all threads in a process use the same address space and resources of the process.
-That's why we include the resources that are shared among all threads to the process control block.
-And because of that we can say that process control block handles resources that are global to the process.
+That's why we include the resources that are shared among all threads within the process control block.
+And because of that we can say that **process control block handles resources that are global to the process.**

+**Thread control block**, on the other hand, are primarly focusing on **managing resources that are needed for execution.**

 Here is the information that is carried by each process: